War Related Illness and Injury Study Center

 Many Vietnam Veterans have questions regarding Agent Orange exposure because it did contain minute amounts of dioxin.
 There has been an extensive amount of research performed on evaluating the health effects of exposure to Agent Orange.
-These research results are updated and published every two years in reports issued by the Institute of Medicine*.
-Based on results of an Institute of Medicine (IOM) study released in October 2009, the VA extend service-connection benefits to Vietnam Veterans with B cell leukemias, Parkinson’s disease, and ischemic heart disease.
+Research results to date from various sources including VA, Center for Disease Control (CDC), and Institute of Medicine are published every two years by VA.

 The Department of Veterans Affairs (VA) has created an Agent Orange Registry Program to respond to the medical problems and concerns of Veterans exposed to Agent Orange.
 This registry program is one way in which the VA monitors the special health concerns of Vietnam Veterans.
 If you are a Vietnam Veteran with an Agent Orange Health Concern, you may be eligible for the Agent Orange Registry.
 The registry provides eligible Veterans a free specialized and comprehensive health examination with blood work, urinalysis, EKG and chest-x-ray (when medically indicated) and answers to any questions they may have regarding Agent Orange.